tmkdev/raven/README.md

 logging - logs data to a sqllite3 database.
 Use this to see how a message handleer is built and implementented.

 Only 2 messages are implemented in this VERY early alpha release.

+usage: python logger.py

+It will create a db in ./db and log data to it.
+Control-c kills it.
+Assumes your raven USB device is at /dev/ttyUSB0.
+If it's not - then, well, change it!